 We choose sustainably raised, 100% grass-fed beef and pasture-raised poultry that are high in fat-soluble nutrients such as vitamins A, D, E and K2.
 Our seafood is sustainably harvested according to the Monterey Bay Aquarium's "Best Choice" recommendations that cause the least harm to sea life and their habitat.
 No artificial or "natural" flavorings are ever used in our food or beer.
 We craft everything we serve completely from scratch.

 Our brewmaster, Chris Mallon, has ten years of experience making some of the best beer on the East Coast for Heavy Seas Beer, and has won 8 GABF medals, five World Beer Cup medals and numerous other awards at national beer competitions.
 We offer a wide variety of beer styles so you can get a pint of your favorite or try a flight of four if you're feeling adventurous.
-When you have selected a favorite, we offer growlers to go and kegs for your consumption at home.
+When you've selected a favorite, we offer growlers to go and kegs for your consumption at home.

-James Marroquin was most recently the Executive Chef at Sonoma Restaurant and Wine Bar and Stanton and Greene on Capitol Hill.
+Before Caboose, our Executive Chef James Marroquin was most recently the Executive Chef at Sonoma Restaurant and Wine Bar and Stanton & Greene on Capitol Hill.
 His early professional cooking experience starting at the age of sixteen, which led him to attend the French Culinary Institute in New York City.
 After receiving the Grand Diplome in Classic Culinary Arts, he returned to the DC area to work under Chefs Jon Mathieson and Jonathon Krinn at INOX Restaurant.
 In recent years, he has worked in a variety of styles, including gastropub, French, Italian, and Belgian restaurants.
 He has been influenced by a wide variety of mentors, including his Mexican grandparents and Chef Chris Watson.
 In his free time, James enjoys cooking for his friends and family, brewing beer, working on his truck, and spending time with his wife and two young children.

-We serve the freshest ingredients from local farms and artisans including, Maple Avenue Market, Lancaster Farm Fresh Co-op, Yohanan Farm, FireFly Farms and Trickling Springs Creamery and many more!
+We serve the freshest ingredients from local farms and artisans including Maple Avenue Market, Lancaster Farm Fresh Co-op, Yohanan Farm, FireFly Farms and Trickling Springs Creamery, and many more.